-In this evaluation, we intend to find the best configurations for the proposed attentionbased model.
+In this evaluation, we intend to find the best configurations for the proposed attention-based model.
 We invited 16 experts^[2] to conduct a series of pair-wised evaluations, where the participants were asked to choose a better one from a pair of iambics produced by the attention model with different configurations.
 The votes for each configuration are aggregated to measure the goodness.
 Table 2 presents the results, where the numbers represent the number of votes in each pair-wised comparison.

 From these results, one can observe that word vectors trained with the Songci corpus outperforms the word vectors trained with the Gigaword corpus.
 This is understandable since Sognci consists all the 15k Song iambics and so matches the domain of our task.
-Additionally, it seems that adapting the word vectors during the model training does not help.
+Additionally, it seems that adapting the word vectors during the model training does not T2These experts are professors and their postgraduate students in the field of Chinese Song help.
 This is perhaps due to the limited training data for each tune, which may result in overfitting.
 Another observation from the fourth row is that the global context supervision does improve the generation.
 Finally, the hybrid training model can deliver better performance than the model trained with data belonging to a single tune.

-^[2]These experts are professors and their postgraduate students in the field of Chinese Song Iambics research.
+Iambics research.
 Most of them are from the Chinese Academy of Social Sciences (CASS).